asmotor/asmotor/doc/Assembler.md

 ## Labels
 One of the assembler's main tasks is to keep track of addresses so you don't have to remember obscure numbers but can use a meaningful name instead - a label.
 Labels are always placed at the beginning of a line.

 Labels end with zero, one or two colons.
-If the label ends with two colons it will be automatically exported
+If the label ends with two colons it will be automatically exported.

 Symbols and labels are always case-sensitive.